1 April 2026·Leide team

 Query DNV-OS-E402 in Leide

-Ask about hazardous area classification, HVAC pressurisation requirements, gas detector voting logic, ESD levels, or blowdown rates — Leide retrieves the relevant clause from the ingested standard.
+Ask about hazardous area classification, HVAC pressurisation requirements, gas detector voting logic, ESD levels, or blowdown rates — Leide's AI has deep expertise in topside facility design requirements.

 💡 Try asking: "What gas detection threshold triggers ESD under DNV-OS-E402?"